Jumanji: Welcome to the Jungle: Filming

 Principal photography began on September 19, 2016, in Honolulu, Hawaii, primarily at the Kualoa Ranch nature reserve.
-The film wrapped on December 8 in Atlanta, Georgia.
+Filming wrapped on December 8 in Atlanta, Georgia.

 Music

 James Newton Howard was originally signed to compose the film's score, but was replaced by Henry Jackman when the film's release date was postponed six months.
 The soundtrack was released digitally on 15 December 2017 by Sony Masterworks.

 Visual effects

 The visual effects are provided by Iloura and Supervised by Glenn Melenhorst with help from Moving Picture Company, Ollin VFX and Rodeo FX.

 Release

 Theatrical

 Sony initially gave the film a release date of December 25, 2016.
 Since filming did not begin until September 2016, the release was pushed back to July 28 and then to December 20, 2017.

 Amazon Prime members in the United States could access to tickets for a December 8 screening of the film at select Regal, National Amusements, ArcLight Cinemas and AMC theaters.
 The screenings sold out at 1,200 theaters and earned $1.9 million.
 The film was released on IMAX 2D on January 12, 2018.

 In India, the film was released in English, Tamil, Hindi & Telugu languages on December 20, while in China, the film was released on December 29.